mozilla/DeepSpeech/doc/HotWordBoosting-Examples.rst

 	...
 	print(ds.stt(audio))

-Adding boost value to a word many times or erasing hot-word without previously boosting it will result in error.
+Adding boost value to a word many times or erasing hot-word without previously boosting it results in an error.

 General usage
 -------------